 In order to make sure you find the perfect accessible cruise holiday, it’s best to plan well in advance.
 Cruise lines will need to prepare for your arrival, so it’s best if you can let them know if you need any assistance or medical equipment as soon as possible.

-Cory Lee, writer at Curb Free With Cory Lee, started his travel blog to document his adventures throughout the world in a wheelchair.
-Cory was diagnosed with Spinal Muscular Atrophy at the age of two but after his first ever holiday to Walt Disney World and a trip to the Bahamas, he became hooked on travelling and has since made his way around the globe.
+Cory Lee, the writer at Curb Free With Cory Lee, started his travel blog to document his adventures throughout the world in a wheelchair.
+Cory was diagnosed with Spinal Muscular Atrophy at the age of two but after his first-ever holiday to Walt Disney World and a trip to the Bahamas, he became hooked on travelling and has since made his way around the globe.